How to Break in a Baseball Glove

 It’s possible that you’ve already figured out that dryness is the adversary of a properly maintained glove.

-The chemicals in shaving cream, just like heat, have the ability to draw moisture from leather.
 Besides that, some of the chemicals contain substances that can actually break down and weaken the fibers of leather, making it less durable.

 Don’t: Put Your Glove Under a Mattress